Rules of procedures for hearings

 - Ensure that established procedures are followed

-The sexual and interpersonal violence hearing web page can provide more information related to hearings involving allegations of sexual and interpersonal violence.
+The sexual and interpersonal violence web page can provide more information related to hearings involving allegations of sexual and interpersonal violence.